-Transactions and outstanding risk exposures are quantified and compared against authorised limits, whereas non- quantifiable risks are monitored against policy guidelines and key risk and control indicators.
+Transactions and outstanding risk exposures are quantified and compared against authorised limits, whereas non-quantifiable risks are monitored against policy guidelines and key risk and control indicators.
 Any discrepancies, excesses or deviations are escalated to management for appropriate action.

-As part of its overall risk management, the Group uses financial instruments to manage exposures resulting from changes in foreign exchange and equity risks.
+As part of its overall risk management, the Group uses financial instruments to manage exposures resulting from market and profit rate risk.
 Collateral is used to reduce the Group's credit risk.